NeilMountford/pt-prep/session3/readme.md

  - The attribute you want to set is `font-size`
  - The value we're setting is `20px`

-If you get stuck then you can look at the solution at the bottom of this file or just ask for help! : )
+If you get stuck then just ask for help! : )

 Note: You don't have to include the p { } but every time you can just put the font-size line below something else is another p { } block.